 I'd been tried by demons

-And the walk on pointed crystal shards
+And I walked on pointed crystal shards

 The red flowers are pouring from me